Skip to content

 setting up I&T business in Hog Kong

-The Government aims to attract innovation and technology (I&T) enterprises of high potential or representativeness to set up operations or expand their presence in Hong Kong, including top‑notch I&T enterprises.
+The Government aims to facilitate innovation and technology (I&T) enterprises of high potential or representativeness to set up operations or expand their presence in Hong Kong, including top‑notch I&T enterprises.

-I&T enterprises interested in setting up its operations or expanding their presence in Hong Kong are welcome to contact us to learn more about Hong Kong's measures on promoting I&T development and attracting outstanding I&T enterprises / talents.
+I&T enterprises interested in setting up its operations or expanding their presence in Hong Kong are welcome to contact us to learn more about Hong Kong's measures on promoting I&T development, facilitating outstanding I&T enterprises and attracting talents.

 The personal information you provide will help the Innovation, Technology and Industry Bureau follow up your enquiries/cases.
 By providing your details, ticking the boxes and clicking "Submit", you indicate that you have read and agree to our privacy policy.
 Please read the privacy policy to understand your rights to privacy.
-Please note that the data you provide may be shared with other relevant agencies, including but not limited to the Office for Attracting Strategic Enterprises, so as to further follow up on your enquiries or cases.
+Please note that the data you provide may be shared with other relevant Government departments, so as to further follow up on your enquiries or cases.

 Enquiry for setting up I&T business in HK